etcimon/botan-historical/README.md

 - Test Certificate OCSP with cmd/ utility
 - Test compression with cmd/ utility
 - Upgrade to 1.11.14
-- Generate DDOX

 License
 -------

-Botan is released under the permissive 2-clause BSD license (see LICENSE.md for the specifics).
+Botan is released under the Simplified BSD License (see LICENSE.md for the specifics).